 Our Ambition now is to:

-– Increase the diversity of our non-executive leadership to reflect our community, with the ambition that by 2023 at least 40% of Board members will be BAME
+– Increase the diversity of our non-executive leadership to reflect our community, with the ambition that by 2023 at least 40% of Board members will be Black and ethnically diverse.

-– Increase the number of applicants for new roles/vacancies from people who are BAME, Disabled, LGBTQ+ and with other protected characteristics.
+– Increase the number of applicants for new roles/vacancies from minority backgrounds.

 – Promote and maintain greater participation from diverse audiences which are better reflective of our local community.